lnquy065/super-lang-editor/readme.md

 ```

 - Default language.
-Select default language, SuperLang will based on it to suggest lang key name for next steps.
+Select default language, SuperLang will base on it to suggests language key name for next steps.

 ```$xslt
   ____                                  _